anecz17/WaterfowlProject171/README.md

 ### Modeling
 For our models, we use two methods with a 20% test and 80% training split.
 1. Thresholded Neural Network
-The thresholded model is a Keras Sequential model with the following activation layers:
+The thresholded model takes each training case (one whole day), and in each training case it will look at each 2D matrix for the reflection variable (this contains the values for reflection in each pixel for one image) in the day and turn it into a 2D matrix of 1s and 0s depending on if the values are above a certain threshold, then takes the sum of all the points in that 2D matrix, then takes the average of all the sums of every 2D matrix (representing each image) for that day(training case).
+That is the first variable in the neural network.
+Repeat this process but instead of looking at the 2D images for the reflection variable instead look at the 2D images for the correlation coeffecient variable.
+That is the second variable in the neural network.
+For the neural network itself we used a Keras Sequential model with the following activation layers:
     ```
     thres_model.add(Dense(units = 4, activation = 'tanh', input_dim = X_train.shape[1]))
     thres_model.add(Dense(units = 9, activation = 'linear'))